rsdoiel/antenna/weather.md

 ---

-## SPC - No MDs are in effect as of Thu Feb 27 13:10:02 UTC 2025
+## SPC - No MDs are in effect as of Fri Feb 28 13:02:02 UTC 2025

-date: 2025-02-27, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-02-28, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Thu Feb 27 13:10:02 UTC 2025.
+No Mesoscale Discussions are in effect as of Fri Feb 28 13:02:02 UTC 2025.

 <br>